bodgingbear/phaser3-template/README.md

 You'll need to have the following programmes installed to run use template

 #### Node.js
-Download and install appropriate version from [https://nodejs.org/en/download](https://nodejs.org/en/download)
+Download and install appropriate version from [https://nodejs.org/en/download](https://nodejs.org/en/download).
+Latest tested version is `v20.5.0`

 ### Installation